Home » Do Parrots Get Depressed? (Signs of Sad + Unhappy Pet Birds)

 New Owner

 Parrots develop close bonds with their owners, especially if they lack a cagemate.
-If that individual meets the bird’s care and enrichment needs, it’ll feel deeply unhappy if that person is gone.
+If that individual meets the bird’s care and enrichment needs, it’ll feel unhappy if that person is gone.

 When parrots feel sad, they exhibit symptoms that alert their owners to their low mood.